marijnh/Eloquent-JavaScript/03_functions.md

-Bindings declared with `let` and `const` are in fact local to the _((block))_ that they are declared in, so if you create one of those inside of a loop, the code before and after the loop can not "see" it.
+Bindings declared with `let` and `const` are in fact local to the _((block))_ that they are declared in, so if you create one of those inside of a loop, the code before and after the loop cannot "see" it.
 In pre-2015 JavaScript, only functions created new scopes, so old-style bindings, created with the `var` keyword, are visible throughout the whole function that they appear in—or throughout the